 Impact on Kidneys and Bloating Due to High-Sodium Chili

-The kidneys play a vital role in regulating sodium levels in the body.
+The kidneys play a crucial function in controlling sodium levels within the body.
 When sodium intake is too high, the kidneys must work harder to expel the excess, potentially leading to kidney damage over time.
-High sodium levels can also lead to fluid retention, causing bloating and swelling, often referred to as edema.
+High sodium levels can also lead to fluid retention, causing bloating and swelling, often called edema.

-Reducing sodium helps alleviate this strain on the kidneys and minimizes bloating, contributing to overall better health and comfort.
-For individuals with kidney disease, cutting back on sodium is essential to avoid further complications.
+Reducing sodium helps alleviate this kidney strain and minimizes bloating, improving health and comfort.
+Reducing sodium is essential for individuals with kidney disease to avoid further complications.

 How Do You Reduce Sodium in Canned Chili?
 Simple Techniques